cse-labs/res-edge-labs/labs/assign-group-to-namespace.md

 - The Res-Edge Data Service needs to be deployed for this lab
   - Go to [Deploy Res-Edge Data Service lab](../deploy-res-edge/README.md#inner-loop-with-res-edge) to deploy the data service to the cluster

-## todo - beta tag

-- Currently, you need to create a new cluster and deploy Res-Edge again (using the :beta tags)
-- Before release, this will be converted to use the :0.9 tag

 ## Start in the repo base directory